kuzminrobin/code_review_notes/book_list.md

-While reading the C++ books (articles, etc.) from time to time I notice that the authors give contradicting advice.
+While reading the C++ books (articles, etc.) from time to time I notice that the authors give contradicting pieces of advice.
 Typically a book published later is based on more knowledge and deserves more attention while resolving the contradiction.
 This is a list of C++ (and other system programming) books, articles, etc. sorted by publication date.
 [BOOK], [article]
 __[READ]__, [NOT_YET_READ]